Thoughts on Registration and Configuration

 Required configuration fields include IPI Name number, and that one has two checksum digits.
 And the smallest valid IPI name number is 199.
 This will stop most bots and non-music-publishing humans that passed the email validation.
 I saw it as a feature and protection against spammers, but this is also a cause for doubt.

-For some strange reasons, publishers quite often do not know nor have the access to their IPI name number.
+For some strange reasons, publishers quite often do not know nor have access to their IPI name number.
 Surely, they have registered and the clock is not ticking, they may come back at a later point, but will they?
+It was a good choice.

 I thought that with time, the launches and releases would start coming with fewer doubts.
 It does not seem to be so.